sagis148/Roman-Soldier-game/README.md

 </p>

-The goal of the game is to reach the green flag while avoiding obstacles.
+<p>The goal of the game is to reach the green flag while avoiding obstacles.</br>
-The player can shoot with a bow and arrow and kill his enemies.
+The player can shoot with a bow and arrow and kill his enemies.</br>
-There are 3 levels but can easily add more.
+There are 3 levels but can easily add more.</br></p>